rht-labs/sre-enablement-content/exercises/0-let-the-battles-begin/2-the-backstory.md

 ### 🐈 A Little Bit Backstory
-[TODO] add a little insight for the company

-_Something something_ Inc. is an entertaiment company that creates games to make people happy!
+_Bla Bla_ Inc. is an entertaiment company that creates games to make people happy!
 With xx number of people...

 A couple of developers from the company created this fun app for their friends and families: PetBattle.
 They hacked around with so that the authors can `Cat versus Cat` battle each other in a simple online forum.
 A _My cat is better than your cat_ type of thing.
 There were very few bells and whistles to the initial architecture — there was a simple web-based user interface and an API layer coupled with a NoSQL database. (add footnote for book refence)
 ![petbattle-initial-architecture](images/petbattle-initial-architecture.png)